Rudolf Fehrmann

-Rudolf Fehrmann (22 June 1886 – 1947), a German, was a pioneer rock climber at Elbsandsteingebirge near Dresden.
+Rudolf Fehrmann (22 June 1886 – 6 March 1948) was a German climber.
+He was a pioneer rock climber at the Elbe Sandstone Mountains near Dresden.

+Early life

+Fehrmann was born on 22 June 1886 on a German ship, the Spain, crossing the Atlantic whist his parents were travelling to America.
+He was a student at Wettinger Gymnasium in Dresden and studied law at Leipzig University.

 Climbing career

 He began climbing at the age of 17 and was soon at the leading edge of the fledgling sport.
-He and Oliver Perry-Smith, an American college student and fellow climber living in Dresden, became as close as brothers and formed a team which pushed the limits of risk and difficulty on the steep sandstone spires, making many first ascents.
 Early on, Fehrmann exerted leadership in both climbing ethics and environmental protection.
 He imagined the purest of climbing routes as "great lines", ascending directly up steep faces and cracks and sometimes presenting considerable difficulties, and he encouraged the use of rope-soled slippers and a minimum of metal protective devices in order to avoid destroying the fragile rock.

 In 1903, Fehrmann began climbing on the Schrammsteine rocks.
 Before long, he became one of the best mountain climbers in Saxon Switzerland and ascended a number of important climbing peaks.
 Among his 'firsts' were, in 1904, the Chinesische Turm (Alter Weg, Saxon grade V), in 1905, the Barbarine (grade VI), the Höllenhund (grade V(VIIa)) and the Schwedenturm (grade V).
 Among his other firsts, were the Fehrmannweg route (VIIa) on the Mönch in 1904 and the Südriss (VIIb) on the Dreifingerturm in the Schrammsteine in 1906.
+He and Oliver Perry-Smith, an American college student and fellow climber living in Dresden, became as close as brothers and formed a team which pushed the limits of risk and difficulty on the steep sandstone spires, making many first ascents.

+Fehrmann also climbed in the Alps and Dolomites.
+During a visit to the Dolomites with Perry-Smith he made a number of significant first ascents which included: